about talia.

 • Certified Advanced Grief Counselling Specialist (CAGCS)

-• Certificate in Gender Based Violence - Centre for Research and Education on Violence Against Women & Children
+• Certificate in Gender Based Violence Practice - Centre for Research and Education on Violence Against Women & Children/Western University

 • Certificate in Family Mediation - Herzing College